-In the Room Temperature Mode, the distribution blower speed can be increased or decreased by adjusting the Room Temp/Off/Constant Burn dial between L and H. As output of the stove increases, the speed of the blower will increase automatically to insure that more heat is transferred out into the room.
-The distribution blower will shut off as the room reaches the set temperature, this will prevent overheating of the room.
+In the Room Temperature Mode, the distribution blower speed can be increased or decreased by adjusting the Room Temp/ Off/Stove Temp dial between L and H. As output of the stove increases, the speed of the blower will increase automatically to insure that more heat is transferred into the room.